lolochristen/Orleans.Aerospike/README.md

 ## Quickstart on Windows
 Aerospike runs only with Linux.
 Therefore a local development environment on Windows can be setup using WSL2 following the instructions on https://www.aerospike.com/docs/operations/install/linux/ for the Community Edition.
 To start Aerospike execute ```sudo asd --foreground```.

+## Quickstart using Docker Compose
+You can use Docker Compose to start an Aerospike instance by executing ```docker-compose up``` in the repository root directory.